-- (2) Columns (f), (g) and (h) include the values of the Performance RSUs awarded to participating NEOs as 2020 LTIP based upon the threshold, target and maximum outcomes of the performance condition based on Relative TSR, consistent with the estimate of aggregate compensation costs to be recognized over the service period, excluding the effect of estimated forfeitures.
-Performance RSUs awarded as 2020 LTIP measure performance based on Relative TSR over three years beginning January 1, 2020 and ending December 31, 2022.
-The fair value per unit of the Performance RSUs has been calculated using a Monte Carlo simulation method in accordance with FASB Topic 718, for equity awards with market-based conditions.
-The CEO's Performance RSUs have been valued using the grant date fair market value of \$115.20 (the closing price per share reported on the NYSE for the grant date of March 11, 2020) as one of the initial inputs.
-The other NEOs' Performance RSUs have been valued using the grant date of \$115.20 (the closing price per share reported on the NYSE for the grant date of March 11, 2020) as one of the initial inputs.
-The other NEOs' Performance RSUs have been valued using the grant date of \$115.20 (the closing price per share reported on the NYSE for the grant date of March 11, 2020) as one of the initial inputs.
-The other NEOs' Performance RSUs for the grant date of March 11, 2020) as one of the initial inputs.
-The resulting fair values per Performance RSU granted to (i) our CEO was \$137.47 and (ii) our other NEOs, respectively. - (3) Column (I) reports the aggregate grant date fair values of RSAs awarded to NEOs in accordance with FASB ASC Topic 718.
-For a discussion of the assumptions and methodologies used to value these awards, see the discussion of stock awards contained in "Part II, Item 8, Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements- Note 1- Description of Business and Summary of Significant Accounting Policies-Share-Based Compensation and Note 7-Share-Based Compensation" of the 2020 Form 10-K.
+- Columns (f), (g) and (h) include the values of the Performance RSUs awarded to participating NEOs as 2021 LTIP based upon the threshold, target and maximum outcomes of the performance condition based on Relative TSR, consistent with the estimate of aggregate compensation costs to be recognized over the service period, excluding the effect of estimated forfeitures.
+Performance RSUs awarded as 2021 LTIP measure performance based on Relative TSR over three years beginning January 1, 2021 and ending December 31, 2023.
+The fair value per unit of the Performance RSUs has been calculated using a Monte Carlo simulation method in accordance with FASB Topic 718 for equity awards with market-based conditions.
+The NEOs' Performance RSUs have been valued using the grant date fair market value of \$125.75 (the closing price per share reported on the NYSE for the grant date of March 10, 2021) as one of the initial inputs.
+The resulting fair values per Performance RSU granted to (i) our CEO was \$137.71 and (ii) our other NEOs was \$140.87, which values were used to calculate the number of Performance RSUs awarded to our CEO and other NEOs, respectively. - (3) Column (I) reports the aggregate grant date fair values of RSAs awarded to NEOs in accordance with FASB ASC Topic 718.
+For a discussion of the assumptions and methodologies used to value these awards, see the discussion of stock awards contained in "Part II, Item 8, Financial Statements and Supplementary Data Notes to Consolidated Financial Statements Note 1 Description of Business and Summary of Significant Accounting Policies Share-Based Compensation" and "Part II, Item 8, Financial Statements and Supplementary Data Notes to Consolidated Financial Statements Note 7 Share-Based Compensation" of the Company's 2021 Form 10-K.